Schema: Data Validation

 $processor->process($schema, ['a', 'b']); // OK

-$processor->process($schema, ['a', 'b', 'c']); // ERROR: 3 is not even
+$processor->process($schema, ['a', 'b', 'c']); // ERROR: 3 is not an even count

 Or

-Expect::string()->assert('is_file'); // the file must exist
+Expect::string()->assert('is_file'); // file must exist

 $schema = Expect::arrayOf('string')